-Both CARB and South Coast AQMD value input from those who live and work every day in the community, and communicating air quality issues directly to the agencies with the information below is the best way to address an air pollution concern.
-Letting us know of an issue when it is occurring rather than after the fact helps South Coast AQMD's and CARB's ability to find the source of the problem.
+Both CARB and South Coast AQMD value input from those who live and work every day in the community, and communicating air quality issues directly to the agencies with the information above is the best way to address an air pollution concern.
+Letting us know of an issue when it is occurring rather than after the fact really helps our ability to find the source of the problem.